-- (2) All proceedings under this Act shall be open to the public unless in exceptional circumstances where the person presiding over the proceedings has determined that there are justifiable reasons for the exclusion of the public. - (3) Subject to subsection (2), the proceedings under this Act may be broadcast in accordance with the broadcasting rules of the relevant House of Parliament or the county assembly.

-34. (1) Unless otherwise stated in this Act, a person may move to court, under this Act-
+- (2) All proceedings under this Act shall be open to the public unless in exceptional circumstances where the person presiding over the proceedings has determined that there are justifiable reasons for the exclusion of the public. - (3) Subject to subsection (2), the proceedings under this Act may be broadcast in accordance with the broadcasting rules of the relevant House of Parliament or the county assembly. - 33.
+(1) Unless otherwise stated in this Act, a person may move to the High Court for review within fourteen days of the final decision on impeachment.